solarkennedy/puppet-nerve/README.markdown

 ## Registering Services

-These are the defaults (except for port):
+These are the defaults (Everything optional except for port):

     nerve::register { 'service1':
       port           => '3000',